lab-code/coding-versioning/docs/coding-style.md

 - functions should be short (under 60 lines) and do a single thing

 ## Naming conventions
 These are some of the naming conventions that deal with clarity of the text.
+Each programming language has some rules and conventions that you should adopt to better communicate with the community, share and collaborate.
 Please refer to each individual programming language for specifics of naming.
+Here are only general style requirements.

 ### Variables
 Things should be named clearly, uniquely.